 On July 17, 2020, Webuild, S.p.A. (f/k/a Salini Imregilo, S.p.A.) filed a notice of arbitration with the Arbitration Institute of the Stockholm Chamber of Commerce under the Agreement on Reciprocal Promotion and Protection of Investments ("APPRI Italy"), entered into by the Republic and Italy, alleging a violation of the Republic's obligations under the APPRI Italy.
-The plaintiff has informally notified the Republic that it is seeking an award of up to US\$25.8 million.
-As of the date of this offering memorandum, the proceeding is still pending.
+The plaintiff has informally notified the Republic that it is seeking an award of up to US\$25.8 million and DOP179.6 million.
+As of the date of this offering memorandum, this proceeding is still pending.